 What if a team member wants to quickly go through the previous version to see who made what changes and at what time?
 Instead of resorting to emails and asking people individually, online proofing software allows you to quickly switch between different versions.

-You can also revert to an older version if required and thus fasten the entire artwork process.
+You can also revert to an older version if needed and speed up the entire artwork process.

 You might have a question on your mind right now - “But we already have a project management tool.
 Can’t we use that for our artwork review process?”